cloudyr/imguR/README.md

 # imguR Package #

-This is a simple package which enables intuitive uploading of plots created in R to the free image hosting service [imgur](http://www.imgur.com) simply, quickly, and intuitively via the [imgur v3 API](http://api.imgur.com).
+This package enables intuitive uploading of plots created in R to the free image hosting service [Imgur](http://www.imgur.com) simply, quickly, and intuitively via the [Imgur v3 API](http://api.imgur.com).
+The package is a complete client library for the Imgur API, meaning that one can also delete, favorite, and comment on images, as well as organize them in albums and galleries.
+By default, all images are loaded to Imgur anonymously.
+Optionally, using an OAuth2.0 login, users can also gain fully access to their own Imgur user account.

 ## Requirements and Installation ##